NorthStarUAS/props2/README.md

 ### Performance considerations

-Convenience comes at a cost.
-The property tree has been designed in a way to leverage existing native python structures so it is relatively thin and fast, but within python scripts, saving a variable as a class member does have more overhead that a standalone variable.
-Within C++, accessing property nodes and values requires a call layer into python structures.
-Thus reading and writing properties does involve some additional overhead compared to using native variables.

-The best recommendation is to place all calls to `getNode()` within a modules initialization routine, cache the pointer that is returned, and then use this pointer exclusively in the module's update routines.

-This way the expensive getNode() function is only called during initialization, and the faster class.field notation (Python) or get() set() routines (C++) are called during run-time.
+The property tree uses rapidjson as the backend for all dynamic tree management functionality.
+This provides a nice balance between memory usage and performance.

+Notice the the PropretyNode("/path") constructor and getChild("path") method both can traverse parts of the tree using string compares.
+For this reason, it is recommended to do the name lookup in an init function and cache the result for later use in your update function, perhaps like this:

+    #include <props2.h>
+    class gps_reader {
+        PropertyNode gps_node;
+    public:
+        void init() {
+            gps_node = PropertyNode("/sensors/gps");
+        }
+        void update() {
+            gps_node.getDouble("latitude_deg");
+        }
+    };

+As with anything related to performance, the performance you see with your application running on your propcessor is the only benchmark that matters.
+In many cases it is fine to do the name lookup each time through a loop if that simplifies your code and makes it more readable.

 ### Easy I/O for reading and writing configuration files

-The hierarchical structure of the property tree maps nicely to xml and json.
-Currently there is an xml reader that loads an xml file and populates populates the values into a newly created property (sub) tree rooted at the requested location in the larger property tree.
-This is a great way to load a big application config file with a single function call.
+The hierarchical structure of the property tree (and the fact that it's built using rapidjson as the backened) means the property tree maps directly json.
+Loading a json file into the property tree can be a great way to add config file support to your application with a single function call.
 Then the config values are available in the property tree for the various modules to use as needed.
+I often do something like this:

+    #include <props2.h>
+    main() {
+        PropertyNode config_node("/config");
+        config_node.load("config.json");
+    }

+Now your application configuration settings are available under the /config node in the property tree.

+Notice that key/value style configuration files can often simplify upgrading to new versions of your app or supporting older config variants.
+Binary config files can be more brittle to deal with.

 ### A note on threaded applications